Made on Syilx Okanagan People’s Territory with the knowledge from generations of Indonesian tempeh makers.

 Good for the Planet

-We ferment all organic adzuki, black beans, chickpea and mung bean.
+On top of soybean we also ferment all organic adzuki beans, black beans and chickpeas.
 We have all the benefits of fermentation with new flavours and textures.

-We will be delivering tempeh within Kelowna/West Kelowna/Lake Country over the winter!
+We will be delivering tempeh within Kelowna/West Kelowna/Lake Country.
 Orders put in throughout the week will be delivered on Saturday.

 There's black on my tempeh!